 UNT offers more than 36,000 students many opportunities on campus and beyond.
-Students can find assistance with locating career openings, student employment, internships and financial assistance through the UNT Career Center, the Office of Internships and Co-Ops, and the Student Financial Aid and Scholarships office.
+Students can find assistance with locating career openings, student employment, internships and financial assistance through the UNT Career Center, the Discovery Park Career Center, Discovery Park Center for Student Affairs, and the Student Financial Aid and Scholarships office.

 Students can also seek information about available internship and career options by speaking with their academic advisors or faculty mentors.
-These faculty and staff members can often provide insight into industry-specific opportunities.
+These faculty and staff members often provide insight into industry-specific opportunities.

 The University of North Texas provides a traditional college experience and the quality of a private university at an affordable cost.
 The university has been named one of America's 100 Best College Buys® for 16 consecutive years.

 UNT is committed to helping students manage the cost of their education.
 About 78 percent of UNT students receive financial aid and scholarships, totaling $320 million annually.
 This includes more than $32 million in scholarships.
 Types of financial aid students receive include:

 - Scholarships — funds awarded based on merit and/or need; no repayment required